 Q22.
 How much do you cost?

 This is another big question to ask a private investigator you want to hire.
-Get a clear idea of the prices, costs and expenses involved and make sure to ask the investigator that this is clearly set out in your agreement or contract before you hire them.
+Get a clear idea of the investigator's hiring costs and expenses involved, and make sure to ask the investigator that this is clearly set out in your agreement or contract before you hire them.
 Also ask if they require a retainer (money up front), most investigators do.